SimplyCodedSoftware/integration-messaging-documentation/concepts.md

 A Splitter is another type of Message Endpoint whose responsibility is to accept a Message from its input channel, split that Message into multiple Messages, and then send each of those to its output channel.
 This is typically used for dividing a "composite" payload object into a group of Messages containing the sub-divided payloads.

-1.3.5 Aggregator (not yet available)
+1.3.5 Aggregator
 -----------

  Basically a mirror-image of the Splitter, the Aggregator is a type of Message Endpoint that receives multiple Messages and combines them into a single Message.
 In fact, Aggregators are often downstream consumers in a pipeline that includes a Splitter.
 Technically, the Aggregator is more complex than a Splitter, because it is required to maintain state (the Messages to-be-aggregated), to decide when the complete group of Messages is available, and to timeout if necessary.
 Furthermore, in case of a timeout, the Aggregator needs to know whether to send the partial results or to discard them to a separate channel.

+     Aggregate implementation is in progress

 1.3.6 Service Activator
 -----------